Toward a unified data-driven turbulence model through multi-objective learning: Methodology

-where $\{\cdot\}$ denotes the matrix trace.
-Full definitions of all ten tensor bases and five scalar invariants are available in the literature~\citeS{pope1975more, ling2016reynolds}.
-This formulation ensures frame invariance and provides the most general eddy-viscosity closure.
-For two-dimensional turbulent flows, the complete representation of Reynolds stress requires only the first two scalar invariants and tensor bases.
+where $\{\cdot\}$ denotes the tensor trace.
+Definitions of the remaining tensor bases and invariants are available in~\cite{pope1975more, ling2016reynolds}.
+For two-dimensional turbulent flows, only the first two tensor bases and invariants are required to form a complete representation.

-The tensor basis neural network (TBNN)~\citeS{ling2016reynolds} was proposed to represent the general eddy-viscosity model and learns the unknown coefficients \( g^{(i)} \) directly from data.
-Specifically, TBNN constructs a neural network-based mapping,~$\mathcal{F}: \{\theta_i\}_{i=1}^{5} \mapsto \{g_j\}_{j=1}^{10}$, ensuring model flexibility while maintaining frame invariance.
-Typically, neural network input features are scaled to~$[-1, 1]$ to enhance training convergence.
-However, conventional min-max normalization, defined as $\hat{\theta} = (\theta - \theta_{\text{min}})/(\theta_{\text{max}} - \theta_{\text{min}})$, can cause feature clustering near singular points and poor generalizability as it utilizes global quantities, i.e., $\theta_{\text{max}}$ and $\theta_{\text{min}}$.
-Therefore, in contrast to the commonly used global normalization, we used a local time-scale normalization~\citeS{wu2018physics,zhang2023physical}: